Rethinking Development: Care and Social Protection at the Core

 3. Underscore the crucial role of universal social protection/ social protection floors as key building blocks of strong care and support systems

-4. Showcase examples of effective care and support policies and systems, and how they contribute to social development, notably by advancing gender equality and ensuring leaving no one behind
+4. Showcase examples of effective care and support policies and systems, and how they contribute to social development, notably by advancing gender equality and ensuring no one gets left behind

 5. Call governments to action: develop and implement, with the representation and participation of those directly concerned, intersectoral care and support systems at all levels, that recognise and support unpaid care work, and contribute to redistributing this vital work more equitably between men and women and across society